agibalov/tech-experiments/nginx-loadbalancing/README.md

 * Have Docker configured to run without `sudo`
 * Create a network using `./create-network.sh`.
 This will create a "test" network with subnet `172.25.0.0/16`.

-There are 4 network configuration experiment.
+There are 5 network configuration experiments.
 In all cases there are 2 web nodes (web1 and web2) which are behind the load-balancer node.
 There's also a tester container which tries to ping all these 3 nodes.

-### dnsdock experiment
+### dnsdock-bridge and dnsdock-external experiments

 [dnsdock](https://github.com/tonistiigi/dnsdock) is a DNS server that takes its data from Docker.
-As of today it only seems to [support](https://github.com/tonistiigi/dnsdock/issues/67) the bridge networking scenario.
 Tester container pings nodes by names like `node1.omg.docker`.

 ### dnsexp-bridge and dnsexp-external experiments